Conclave: How does the secret election to choose the next Pope work?

 New rules for the election of a pope were introduced in 1996 under Pope John Paul II, and the process has largely remained unchanged since then.
 After the death of a pope, cardinals hold a series of meetings called general congregations to discuss the future of the Church.

-While all 252 cardinals can participate in these meetings, only 135 are under the age of 80 and so are eligible to participate in the Conclave.
+While all 252 cardinals can participate in these meetings, only 133 are under the age of 80 and have been well enough to travel to participate in the Conclave.

 After the cardinals have gathered, the shout “extra omnes” (everybody out) rings out and the cardinals – who are sworn to an oath of secrecy – will be locked inside the Conclave until they can choose a successor.